DIPLOMA IN IFRS Course

 The fee is £206.
 This allows one exam attempt.

 Get in touch with us to learn more about this course.
 Globalfti charges tuition fee for the DipIFR course.

-The above fees includes 60 hours of live, interactive classroom training, conducted by FTI’s experienced ACCA faculty and the study material from ACCA approved publishers.
+The above fees includes 60 hours of live, interactive classroom training, conducted by GFTI’s experienced ACCA faculty and the study material from ACCA approved publishers.

 Classes are scheduled for 10 weekends.
 Register Today